meeshkan/unmock.github.io/docs/basic.md

 // -> [{ id: -999, name: randomly generated }, { id: -999, name: generated }, ... ]
 ```

-More advanced state management with the unmock DSL is the topic of the [next section](advanced.md).
+More advanced state management with the Unmock DSL is the topic of the [next section](advanced.md).